-Multi-age classrooms give high-achieving students continuity with one teacher for two years.
-Students have opportunities to excel in their areas of strength while continuing to develop at their own pace in other areas.
-In each area of development, students are presented with daily opportunities to learn and work at an instructional level with others possessing the same skills.
+Differentiation within the classroom provides high-achieving students with opportunities to excel in their areas of strength while continuing to develop in other areas.
+In each area of development, students are presented with daily opportunities to learn and work at an appropriate instructional level with peers.
 Teachers may group students in different ways to help build a certain skill set or learning behavior.
 High-achieving students are given opportunities to work cooperatively to solve problems and also opportunities to teach or lead a group in order to solidify concepts for themselves.
 All students have opportunities to be both a leader and a follower in cooperative activities.
-This allows high achieving students to be both successful and challenged in their school work each day and builds a positive attitude toward school.
+This allows high achieving students to be both successful and challenged in their schoolwork each day and builds a positive attitude toward school.

-Project-based learning provides opportunities for above grade level students to capitalize on their interests and knowledge of a particular subject, but also to practice problem solving and to use higher level thinking skills.

-These students need opportunities to work collaboratively on a problem and to make decisions about the direction a project will go.
-Through broad themes students are given an opportunity to broaden their knowledge of big concepts, and to choose and follow a focus area in which they wish to learn more.
-Activities designed with the multiple intelligences in mind provide opportunities for students to use their strengths and continue to develop other learning modalities, all in a risk-free environment.
-Gifted program services will be available in conjunction with other differentiation strategies such as flexible grouping, tiered lessons/activities and a high level of questioning strategies that are currently practiced at Discovery II.
+Project-based learning provides opportunities for high achieving students to capitalize on their interests and knowledge of a particular subject, but also to practice problem solving and to use higher level thinking skills.
+These students need opportunities to learn to work collaboratively on a problem and to make decisions about the direction of a project.
+Through problem based learning, students are given an opportunity to broaden their knowledge of big concepts, and to follow a focus area in which they wish to learn more.
+Activities are designed with the multiple intelligences in mind to provide opportunities for students strong in one modality to continue to develop other learning modalities.

-The parent participation component of Discovery II provides the teacher with the ability to have students working in small groups or individually with an adult for a large portion of the school day.
+The parent participation component of Discovery provides the teacher with the ability to have students working in small groups or individually with an adult for a large portion of the school day.
 Under the direction of the teacher, parents work with small groups or one-on-one to ensure that all children get the individual attention they need.
 The school forms the core of students' daily social and academic experiences.

 These everyday experiences, in turn, play a critical role in the students' social and emotional adjustment.
-At Discovery II under the direction of the teachers, parents interact with all the students, including the gifted, on a daily basis as aides in the classroom.
+At Discovery under the direction of the teachers, parents interact with all the students, including the gifted, on a daily basis as aides in the classroom.
 Parents are trained to facilitate, rather than lead, cooperative learning groups so that students can take on the roles themselves.
 Parent talents and skills are also used to provide enrichment and extension activities for students.
 In order to ensure a positive environment, the Discovery gifted program with the help of the gifted parent support group, will provide workshops to help parents understand the social and emotional aspects of gifted children.

 See Attachment 11: Plan for Students Who Are Academically High Achieving.

-G. Plan for English Learners
+H. Plan for English Learners

-Discovery II shall meet all legal requirements for English Learners (ELs) relative to annual notification to parents, student identification, placement, program options, English Learner and core content instruction, teacher qualifications and training, reclassification to Fluent English Proficient (FEP) status, monitoring and evaluation of program effectiveness, and standardized testing requirements.
-Discovery II shall implement policies to effectuate proper placement, evaluation, and communication regarding ELs and the rights of parents and pupils.
+Discovery Charter School meets all legal requirements for English Learners (ELs) relative to annual notification to parents, student identification, placement, program options, English Learner and core content instruction, teacher qualifications and training, reclassification to Fluent English Proficient (FEP) status, monitoring and evaluation of program effectiveness, and standardized testing requirements.
+Discovery implements policies to ensure proper placement, evaluation, and communication regarding ELs and the rights of parents and pupils.